masxxiii/OpenGL2DFigures/README.md

 U - Clockwise rotation
 ```

 The project should be opened in **Microsoft Visual Studio**.
 Simply compile the project and run it.
 You will be presented with an interface.
-You can move the figures around
+You can move the figures around.

 <p align="center">
   <img src="./gitResources/1.PNG" alt="UI" width="300" height="300">